The Moroccan Wardrobe

 Pure intentions and work will always lead to a fruitful path, no matter how cliché it sounds.

-My current collection includes Kmiss, Gandoura, Jellaba, Kaftan, Selham, and Takshita.
+Our opening collection includes Kmiss, Gandoura, Jellaba, Kaftan, Selham, and Takshita.

 Kmiss